digitalsanctum/postgresql-setup/README.md

 # postgresql-setup

 The following are instructions for setting up a new PostgreSQL database.
+These instructions assume that the db host does not have a public route so be careful!

 ## install